fSEM (Sep 2020 - )

 curious to learn since the beginning of college.

-During my last semester with the Team, I founded the Publicity & Sponsorship
+In my last semester with the Team, I founded the Publicity & Sponsorship

 division with the goal of making the team's work known to the Space Community.